ecmwf/thermofeel/docs/source/guide/heatindex.rst

 How To Use
 ------------------

+**Simplified Heat Index**

-You need 2m temperature in Kelvin and, optionally, relative humidity such as saturation vapour pressure (because this can be directly calculated from 2m temperature)
+You need 2m temperature in Kelvin and, optionally, relative humidity such as saturation vapour pressure (because this can be directly calculated from 2m temperature).
+Please use numpy arrays.

+It returns the heat index in Celsius.

 .. code-block:: python

     calculate_heat_index_simplified(2m_temperature,relative_humidity)

-use numpy array
+**Adjusted Heat Index**

 You need 2m temperature and 2m dew point temperature in Kelvin.

+It returns the heat index in Celsius.

 .. code-block:: python